MostafaHamedd/Tellmore01.github.io/README.md

 ### 5) Create a Github repository for your site
 1. Open your [Github](https://github.com/) account.
 2. Create a new repository by clicking on the green button with the name [username.github.io]
-3. click on select and exisiting file and select all the files in your project folder and click on the green commit changes button .
+3. Click on select and exisiting file and select all the files in your project folder and click on the green commit changes button .
 4. Now search username.github.io in the web to open your website.

 ![](https://github.com/Tellmore01/Tellmore01.github.io/blob/main/HostResumeOnGithub.gif)